 What government benefits are available with an ACT Seniors Card?

-- Free travel if aged 70 or over
+- Free travel if aged over 70

 What discounts can you get with an ACT Seniors Card?

 If you’re travelling interstate, it’s well worth taking ACT state Seniors Card, as most participating businesses will accept Seniors Cards issued by other states and territories.